w3f/polkadot-wiki/docs/learn/learn-opengov.md

 If the cancellation is controversial enough that the council cannot get a two-thirds majority, then it will be left to the stakeholders _en masse_ to determine the fate of the proposal.

-In Governance v2, there is a special operation called **Cancelation** for intervening with a proposal that is already being voted on.
+In OpenGov, there is a special operation called **Cancelation** for intervening with a proposal that is already being voted on.
 The operation will immediately reject an ongoing referendum regardless of its status.
 There is also a provision to ensure the deposit of the proposer is slashed, if the proposal is malicious or spam.

 Cancelation itself is a governance operation which must be voted upon by the network in order to be executed.
 Cancelation comes with its own Origin and Track which has a low lead-time and